hgscott/github-tutorial/README.md

 1. Create a test that passes your name to the function and checks that the output is as expected.
 2. Create a test that passes an integer, and check the the function fails.
+3. You can set up to run these tests more interactively.

 </details>